zenml-io/blog.zenml.io/_posts/2022-01-26-zero-six-zero-release.md

 ---
 layout: post
 author: Alex Strick van Linschoten
-title: What's New in v0.6.0
+title: "What's New in v0.6.0: whylogs integration and some big core architecture changes"
 description: "Release notes for the new version of ZenML.
-ZenML now supports whylogs (from whylabs) that logs data from your ML pipelines in production."
+ZenML now supports whylogs (from whylabs) that logs data from your ML pipelines in production.
+We also made some sizeable (breaking 😢) core architecture changes"
 category: zenml
 tags: zenml release-notes
 publish_date: January 26, 2022